On Computing the Minkowski Difference of Zonotopes: Introduction

 \section{Introduction}

 Zonotopes have recently enjoyed a lot of popularity as a set representation for formal methods in engineering and computer science.
 One of the main reasons is that zonotopes can be efficiently stored in computer systems, especially when dealing with high-dimensional problems.
 Another important reason is that zonotopes are closed under linear maps and Minkowski addition as shown in Sec. \ref{sec:preliminariesAndProblemStatement}.
-However, to the best knowledge of the author, there exists no published algorithm for computing the Minkowski difference of zonotopes.
-Such an algorithm would open up new possibilities for formal methods in engineering and computer science.
 We first review existing literature on zonotopes for formal verification and state estimation of continuous dynamic systems, formal verification of computer programs, and problems in computational geometry.